lispyclouds/navi/README.md

 - Remote and relative [refs](https://swagger.io/docs/specification/using-ref/)
 - Request and response coercions powered by [Malli](https://github.com/metosin/malli)
 - requestBody coercion
+- Strings with uuid and pattern types
-- A fair set of OpenAPI types are currently supported, please raise an issue if something is unsupported
+- A large subset of OpenAPI types are currently supported, please raise an issue if something is unsupported

 Currently unsupported:
 - Other coercion libs